Leggin/dirigera/README.md

 ## Contributing

 Contributions are welcome!
 If you have an idea for a new feature or a bug fix, please post and issue or submit a pull request.

+### Setup of dev
+For setting up the dev environment I recommend running the setup.sh script, which will create a venv and install the requirements.txt as well as the dev-requirements.txt.

+### Tests
+To run the tests execute the `run-test.sh` script or just run `pytest .`
+For linting you can run the `run-pylint.sh`
+To test the different python versions you can use the `run-python-verions-test.sh` (this requires a running docker installation).
+All of these tests are also run when a PR is openend (and the test run is triggered).

 ## License